shubh-asu/UserDefinedObjectCounting/README.md

-# User-Defined Object Counting Video Tool
+# FVBCM - Flexible Vision-Based Crowd Tracking

-Combined FasterRCNN for object detection and Centroid Tracking algorithms, with a Line-Segment drawing tool to count objects passing through the user-drawn lines on the video.
+Combined FasterRCNN for object detection and Centroid Tracking algorithms, with a Line-Segment drawing tool to count people passing through the user-drawn lines on the video.
 OOP used here allows users to draw multiple line-segment counters on the video.

 ## Installation and Usage